 Dance Resource Table of Dances is a “sortable” table of the dances with columns for Dance Name, Choreographer, Dance Type, and Difficulty.

 CD Journal Links is a “sortable” table of the contents in the CDP Journals and CD Journals with links to pdf downloads of the Journals.
-A few links are missing because the pdf files have not been loaded yet, please check back later for those.

 Supporting Documents (pdf downloads)